Understanding multi-layered transmission matrices: Introduction

-Our goal in this research is to explain this empirical observation.
-To this end, we offer a thorough analysis of the frequency content of transmission matrices, combining the forward scattering nature of biological tissue with the structure of the missing cone.
-We show that while the missing cone structure is known as one of the fundamental limitations of 3D microscopy, in the context of transmission matrices the limitations turn into an advantage.
-Due to the missing cone structure, a lot of the frequencies of the volumetric aberration do not participate in the transmission matrix, and therefore the transmission matrix can be approximated with a fairly low number of layers, well below the Nyquist limit.
-Finally, we investigate empirically the quality of the multi-slice approximation using real transmission matrices captured in the lab as well as synthetic transmission matrices simulated using accurate scattering models.
-We show that even though such transmission matrices include backward and sideward scattering which are not accounted for by multi-slice models, real transmission matrices can be well-fitted with a small number of planar aberration layers.
-We also study the implications of these findings to wavefront shaping systems and show that a wavefront shaping system composed of a small number of 2-3 SLM layers can largely accelerate the correction of wide-field-of-view images.
+In this research we take inspiration from~\cite{Hua:23}, and offer a thorough analysis of the frequency content of transmission matrices, combining the forward scattering nature of biological tissue with the structure of the missing cone.
+We show that while the missing cone structure is known as one of the fundamental limitations of 3D microscopy, in the context of transmission matrices this limitation turns into an advantage.
+Due to the missing cone structure, many of the frequencies of the volumetric aberration do not participate in the transmission matrix, and therefore the number of layers required for approximating a transmission matrix is way smaller than the Nyquist limit.
+However, there are no free lunches and the number of layers scales with the tissue thickness.
+To explain a few hundred micron thick tissue one needs a few dozen layers, which is still too much to be realized by a physical correction system.
+Given this conclusion we aim to understand if there are any practical benefits in realizing a multi-conjugate correction system with a small number of say $2-4$ layers.
+We show that while a small number of layers cannot well approximate the 3D structure of the tissue, it can allow us to realize a correction over a limited field-of-view.
+The area which can be corrected with $M$ aberration layers is significantly larger than the area which can be corrected with one layer, and therefore it can significantly accelerate sequential correction of the field of view.
+We validate our findings using real transmission matrices captured in the lab as well as synthetic transmission matrices simulated using accurate wave propagation models.